The Heraldry of the House of Pringle

 Pinsel: and for Pinsel, four and a half feet long by two feet in height, Argent, upon a Wreath of Liveries Argent and Sable, bearing the Petitioner’s said Crest within a strap Sable buckled and embellished Or, inscribed with the motto “AMICITIA REDDIT HONORES” Or, all within a circlet Or bearing the Petitioner’s title “Pringle of that Ilk” Sable and in the fly an Escrol Sable bearing the slogan “Hoppryngill” Or with the clan plant badge a sprig of elder leaves.

-The Lord Lyon King of Arms also recognised separately, the Petitioner is entitled to the name and arms of Pringle of Stichill and that the said ensigns armorial of Pringle of Stichill as recorded in Volume 1 of the Public Register of All Arms and Bearings in Scotland.
+The Lord Lyon King of Arms also recognised separately, that Sir Murray Pringle was entitled to the Name and Arms of Pringle of Stichill and that the said ensigns armorial of Pringle of Stichill as recorded in Volume 1 of the Public Register of All Arms and Bearings in Scotland.
+Which were: